 As a guide, below are 10 tips you should keep in mind when applying makeup for nurses:

 Before anything else, always remember that make-up should be applied in moderation.
 You would not want to look like you are going to a party as your shift begins.

-Just a hint of color is enough to make you look lively.
+A hint of color should be enough to make you look lively.
 It should look natural as it will be inappropriate to wear heavy make-up at work.
 Choose brands that can give you a natural look.